Getting settled in the nursery

 The sleep areas located within Catholic Early EdCare’s long daycare centres are well ventilated, have natural light and maintain a room temperature appropriate for the season.
 All cots, mattresses, beds and mats comply with Australian standard.

-“Cots may be brought into the playroom so educators can keep a watchful eye on your child while still engaging with other children,” she said.
+“Cots may be brought into the playroom so educators can keep a watchful eye on your child while still engaging with other children,” he said.

 “As your child grows and their sleep needs evolve, we recognise the importance of rest time and providing an environment that allows for variety with quiet activities for some while others sleep.